Foreign Interference Policy

-8. The University’s Conflict of Interest Policy and Procedures including the Conflict of Interest Procedure; Declaration of Interest – Senior Management and Specified Staff Procedure; Reportable Gifts and Donations Procedure (replacing the Reportable Gifts Policy); Staff External Professional Activities and Secondary Employment Procedure (replacing the Statement on Staff External Activities – Existing Policy) provide further information on managing any conflict of interest or undue influence concerns.
+8. The University’s Conflict of Interest Policy and Procedures including the Conflict of Interest Procedure; Declaration of Interest – Senior Management and Specified Staff Procedure; Reportable Gifts and Benefits Procedure; Staff External Professional Activities and Secondary Employment Procedure (replacing the Statement on Staff External Activities – Existing Policy) provide further information on managing any conflict of interest or undue influence concerns.

 9. The University’s Cybersecurity Policy and Cybersecurity Management Plan provide further information on responsibilities with respect to Cybersecurity, promotion of an intentional Information Security culture; Information Security risk management and response to threats.

 10. Defence Industry Security Program (DISP).
 JCU has signed a Defence Science Partnering Deed which provides access to Defence for research collaborations, secondments and exchanges, scholarships and access to equipment and infrastructure.
 Engaging in Defence collaborations increases the foreign interference risk for JCU.